lalawue/mooncake/docs/language.md

 ## Class

-something like in normal Lua table with variale and method defined, but unified them in class definition.
+something like in normal Lua table with variable and method defined, but unified them in class definition.

 in class, you can

-- defined class variable, the instance will copy when visit
+- defined class variable
 - defined static/instance method
 - defined static/instance metamethod

-variables and methods below are pre-defined:
+the instance will copy when visit, and variables and methods below are pre-defined:

 - variable typename, typekind, classtype, supertype (only inherit from other class)
 - method isKindOf